postylem/pmi-dependencies/README.md

 - `--results_dir`: the root folder for results to be generated.
 A run of the script will generate a timestamped subfolder with results within this directory (default=`results/`)
 - `--save_matrices`: option to save PMI matrices (as numpy arrays) to the results directory.
 - `--batch_size`: (int) size of batch dimension of input to xlnet (default 64).
 - `--long_enough`: (int) default=30.
 Since XLNet does badly on short sentences, sentences in the PTB which are less than long_enough words long will be padded with context up until they achieve this threshold.
-Predictions are still made only on the sentence in question, but running XLNet on longer inputs does slow the testing down somewhat.
+Predictions are still made only on the sentence in question, but running XLNet on longer inputs does slow the testing down somewhat.  **Set to 1 to just not do padding at all.**

 ## Notes

 ### Tokenization
 Tokenization is a little bit of an issue, since XLNet is trained on text which is tokenized on the subword level (by Google's [sentencepiece](https://github.com/google/sentencepiece)).
 The PTB is tokenized already (_not_ at the subword level), and in order to use the gold parses from the PTB, subword tokenization must be ignored (we're not going to get an accuracy score for dependencies at the level of morphology).